systemetric/docs.robocon.uk/src/content/docs/programming/vision.md

 Every april tag has a code:

-- April tags 0-39 will be used for cubes.
-Although only 20 are used in each round, there are another 20 spare in case some get damaged.
+- April tags 0-31 will be used for supplies.
+Although only 4 supply crates and 4 supply drops used in each round, there are another 19 supply crates and 3 supply drops spare in case some get damaged.

-- April tags 100+ will around the arena on the walls.
+- April tags 100+ will be around the arena on the walls.
 See the rules for specifics on where around the rules they will be placed

 - You do not need to use the marker numbers, and can instead use marker.type and marker.owning_team